voucherifyio/sdk-php-openapi-based/docs/Api/ProductsApi.md

     $config
 );
 $product_id = 'product_id_example'; // string | A Voucherify product ID or source ID.
-$force = True; // bool | If this flag is set to `true`, the product will be removed permanently.
-Going forward, the user will be able to create another product with exactly the same `source_id`.
+$force = True; // bool | If this flag is set to true, the product and all related SKUs will be removed permanently.
+If it is set to false or not set at all, the product and all related SKUs will be moved to the bin.
+Going forward, the user will be able to create another product with exactly the same source_id.

 try {
     $apiInstance->deleteProduct($product_id, $force);